microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 #### Remarks

--   Call this function before setting the structure's Module specific settings.
+-   Call this function before setting the structure's Module-specific settings.

 -   After initializing this structure, set the DMF callbacks the Module